gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 ## Features

-- Fetches locations from a remote JSON enfiledpoint
+- Fetches locations from a remote JSON endpoint
+- **Map and List views** with toggle between them (map view by default)
 - Opens Wikipedia app's Places tab with coordinates when tapping a location
-- Allows entering custom latitude/longitude coordinates
+- Allows entering custom latitude/longitude coordinates that appear in both map and list views
+- Card-style UI design with modern iOS styling
+- Empty state handling with helpful messages
+- Pull-to-refresh support
-- SwiftUI with accessibility support
+- SwiftUI with full accessibility support
 - Uses async/await for network operations
 - Unit tests for ViewModels and UseCases
 - UI tests for main user flows